Frequently Asked Questions

 Settlement Class Members were given the following three options:

 1. Do nothing.
 If you chose to do nothing and met the criteria to be a member of the Settlement Classes, you remained in the Settlement Classes, are eligible for a settlement payment, and are bound by the Court’s Final Approval Order in this class action, which can be accessed here.
-The Settlement Administrator began issuing payments to Settlement Class Members on May 12, 2025.
+The Settlement Administrator began issuing initial payments to Settlement Class Members on May 12, 2025.

 2. Opt out of the Settlement Classes.
 If you chose to exclude yourself from the settlement, you are not eligible to receive a settlement payment.
 The deadline for requesting exclusion was February 1, 2025.